General Formulation and PCL-Analysis for Restless Bandits with Limited Observability: Main Results

 In the extreme case when we cannot observe any state after activating an arm, we simply treat the obtained reward (might be~$0$) as the feedback.
-By normalizing the immediate reward $r(t)$ to take only positive integer values, we have
+In general, the feedback state informs the player about the immediate reward obtained.
+By normalizing the immediate reward $r(t)$ to take only positive integer values ($r_{ij}$'s are assumed to be rational for all $i,~j$ since~$Q$ is dense in~$R$ and provides arbitrary precision in practical scenarios, Theorem~1.20 (b) in \citet{rudin1976principles}), we have

 or equivalently $\rho_{ir}=\sum_{j=1}^{M}\mathbbm{1}(r_{ij}=r)\varepsilon_{ij}$.
 Thus we have

 Similarly,

 Combining (\ref{eqn:BeliefUpdateNumerator}) and (\ref{eqn:BeliefUpdateDenominator}), the belief state update rule is